NEC provides magnetic and electrostatic ion beam lenses for various focusing needs:

-Most of our models are operated as a symmetric triplet, though we do also offer an offset triplet that allows independent adjustment of the axis of its three elements with respect to the housing axis.
+Most of our models are operated as a symmetric triplet, though we also offer an offset triplet that allows independent adjustment of the axis of its three elements with respect to the housing axis.
 This particular design is used to select charge states in the terminal of tandem accelerators.

-Magnetic vs. Electrostatic Quadrupoles
+Magnetic vs. Electrostatic Quadrupole Lenses

 Magnetic Quadrupoles Electrostatic Quadrupoles

-- Stronger – can focus heavier ion beams
+- Stronger – Can focus heavier ion beams

 - Mass dependent (ME/q2)

-- Not as strong – generally used to focus low energy ion beams
+- Not as strong: generally used to focus low energy ion beams

 - Mass independent (E/q)

+The NEC microprobe lens is an electrostatic quadrupole quadruplet lens.
 When used as part of a complete accelerator system, this lens allows the use of non-destructive techniques such as RBS to analyze surface structures that are only 20 microns across.

 The microprobe lens is designed to mount in the position that is typically occupied by a beam collimator on an analysis endstation.
 As with most microprobe systems, it requires a rather long object distance with a relatively short image distance.